 My first day in Reykjavik was quite rainy.
 It rained pretty much all day.
 What’s better than staying indoors and checking out museums?
-Can’t think of anything else.
+Can’t think of anything else!
 Reykjavik has many, many and many museums so you will never get bored if you run out of things to do.
-Personally, I’m not a fan of museums but when it comes to history of a place, I am always intrigued.

 2. Outdoor Pools

-I wish I had pictures of the outdoor geothermal pools I went to!
-I had to leave my phone/camera in the locker and really tried to disconnect myself from the world and enjoy a nice and hot spa!
 Although Iceland is known for it’s natural hot springs, there are some outdoor pools in Reykjavik that you can visit if you’re feeling too lazy to travel far.
 There are local buses that you can take.
 Normally the water temperature in those pools are 35-39 degree Celcius.
 There are different ranges of water temperature.
-They also have steam rooms – which I found way too hot for my liking.
+They also have steam rooms – which can be way too hot.
 The geothermal pools are absolutely awesome if you’re looking for some relaxation!